Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa 2019 for African Journalists – Cape Town, South Africa

 Journalists will not be considered to have completed the scheme until they have completed all the elements, which include producing at least one story or investigation on illicit financial flows and will not receive their certificates until this point.

-- Journalists with at least two years of professional experience.
+- Journalists with at least two years of professional experience and fluent English

-- It is an advantage if you are familiar with investigative journalism, reporting on finances and/or dealing with numbers more generally.
-But if you have a strong motivation to learn about and understand these issues then we will consider your application.
+- It is an advantage if you are familiar with investigative journalism, reporting on finances and/or dealing with numbers more generally, but if you have a strong motivation to learn about and understand these issues then we will consider your application.
+Early career journalists are invited to apply.

-- You must be able to spend significant time working on illicit finance stories or investigations.
+- You must be able to spend significant time working on illicit finance stories.

 - Both freelancers and staff journalists may apply.
 Journalists working for a news organisation will need consent from their editor to take part.
 Freelancers should provide evidence that one or more media organisations will be willing to take their work.